ChristopherA/Lists-of-High-Signal-Low-Noise-Links/LocationPrivacy-ContractTracing-PublicHealthVsPrivacy-COVID19.md

 ### Criticism 2: Potential for Exploitation

-**Criticism isn't always about the implementation of these technologies, but also the concerns about the parties doing the implementations:**
+**Criticism isn't always about the implementation of these technologies, but also the concerns about the parties doing the implementations and the persistence of the implementations:**

 * Funakoshi, Minami et al (2020, April 28).
 Tracing COVID-19 [#News, Reuters]
   * Retrieved from https://graphics.reuters.com/HEALTH-CORONAVIRUS/SPY/qzjvqkkxovx/index.html